-- 3.16 A series of appendices are not included in this agenda item but will be included to support the Local Plan and provide further detail where required, similar to those in the First Draft Local Plan.
-The appendices will include a list of the existing Local Plan policies which will be superseded following the adoption of this Local Plan. - 3.17 A Monitoring and Delivery Framework, updated from the First Draft Local Plan will be included, which details how the Council will monitor the policies and ensure the delivery of the plan during the implementation stages.
-Delivery is dependent on landowners, service providers and other third party organisations and the frameworks provide information on these aspects. - 3.18 An Infrastructure Delivery Framework will also outline the variety of infrastructure that is required over the plan period to achieve the objectives of the Local Plan.
-The infrastructure is associated with the site allocations and policies contained within the plan to enable the creation of healthy and vibrant communities across the District.
+- 3.16 A series of appendices are included to support the Local Plan and provide further detail where required.
+The appendices also include a list of the existing Local Plan policies which will be superseded following the adoption of this Local Plan. - 3.17 A Monitoring Framework and Policy Delivery Framework, updated from the First Draft Local Plan are included, which detail how the Council will monitor the policies and ensure the delivery of the plan during the implementation stages.
+Delivery is dependent on landowners, service providers and other third party organisations and the frameworks provide information on these aspects. - 3.18 An Infrastructure Delivery Framework outlines the variety of infrastructure that is required to support growth over the plan period to achieve the objectives of the Local Plan and secure the delivery of healthy and vibrant communities across the District.